iron-software/IronPdfJava.Examples/examples/html-headers-and-footers/README.md

 ***Based on <https://ironpdf.com/examples/html-headers-and-footers/>***

-IronPDF offers functionality that lets developers add custom headers and footers to PDF documents.
-This demonstration utilizes the `ChromePdfRenderOptions` class together with the `HtmlHeaderFooter` class to achieve such customizations.
+IronPDF enables developers to enhance PDF documents by adding tailored headers and footers.
+The following code example illustrates how to implement this customization using the `ChromePdfRenderOptions` class in conjunction with the `HtmlHeaderFooter` class.

-The `HtmlHeaderFooter` class provides the ability to enhance a PDF's header or footer using HTML, a more dynamic option compared to the `TextHeaderFooter` class, which limits customization to plain text.
-To embed HTML into the header or footer, utilize the `addHtmlFragment` method of this class.
-This method requires a string filled with valid HTML5, CSS3, and JavaScript (ECMAScript 6) content.
-IronPDF then renders this content into the PDF, mimicking the display capabilities of a common web browser.
+The `HtmlHeaderFooter` class provides the capability to design a PDF's header or footer with HTML content, moving beyond the simpler plain text options available with the `TextHeaderFooter` class.
+To apply HTML to a header or footer, utilize the `addHtmlFragment` method on an instance of this class.
+This method requires a string that contains valid HTML5, CSS3, and JavaScript (ECMAScript 6).
+IronPDF will process this string, rendering the detailed hypertext markup within the PDF exactly as a web browser would render it.

-This class enables the incorporation of advanced design elements in headers such as images, diverse color schemes, and specialized fonts.
+Developers can leverage this feature to craft dynamic headers that feature images, diverse color schemes, specific fonts, and other sophisticated design elements.

-For developers seeking simpler text-based customizations for headers or footers, the `TextHeaderFooter` class is recommended as an alternative.
+For those seeking more basic text-centric header and footer customizations, the `TextHeaderFooter` class is a suitable alternative.

-For further details on how to personalize PDF headers and footers, along with comprehensive documentation, please check out the [IronPDF Documentation](https://ironpdf.com).
+For comprehensive insights on customizing PDF headers and footers, along with detailed documentation, please visit the [IronPDF Documentation](https://ironpdf.com).